GuiGou12358/sc-rollup/sc-rollup-api/README.md

 - `addrress` : the contract address  (string - mandatory).
 - `attestorPk` : the private key used to sign the message.
 Its address must be granted as attestor in the contract.  (string - mandatory).
 - `senderPk` : If you want to separate the sender and the attestor, you can provide a different private key to send the message.
 In this case the ecdsa address of attestor must be granted in the contract.
 If no sender key is provided, the attestor key will be used to send the message (string - optional).
-- `requestMessageCodec` : the `Codec` from `scale-ts` lib to read the message from the contract's queue.
+- `requestMessageCodec` : the `Codec` from `substrate-bindings` lib to read the message from the contract's queue.
-- `responseMessageCodec` : the `Codec` from `scale-ts` lib to write the message sent to the contract.
+- `responseMessageCodec` : the `Codec` from `substrate-bindings` lib to write the message sent to the contract.

 ```js
 const client = new InkClient(